 Option 1: revise the text as “if the current UE configuration contains at least one DRB with DAPS PDCP entity”, or

-Option 2 revise the text as “if DAPS bearer is configured”, if LG’s proposal above is agreed.
+Option 2 revise the text as “if any DAPS bearer is configured”, if LG’s proposal above is agreed.

 Option 3: do nothing, same as existing specification.